TeXitoi/aoc2025/README.md

 Each day is solved in it’s dedicated file in the [src/bin](src/bin/) directory.

-Only a few well-known dependencies are used:
+Only a few dependencies are used:
 * [anyhow](https://crates.io/crates/anyhow) for easy and simple error handling, in all the files.

-I have in the `lib.rs` some convenient `pub use std::…` allowing to just `use aoc2025::*;` during the developement of the solution.
-These import are then done explicitly when cleaning the code.
+* [microlp](https://crates.io/crates/microlp), a simple MILP solver in pure rust, to solve day 10 part 2.

 # About my writing of these files